prestonharberts/fedora-40-configuration/docs/firefox.md

 				- Videos (full screen): Use monitor resolution
 				- Playlists (full screen): Use monitor resolution
 				- Pop-up player and embedded videos (full screen): Use monitor resolution
+            - Switch back to the previous playback quality when exiting the full screen mode: On
 	- Autoplay
 		- Disable autoplay: On
 - Appearance